 Skin Needling for Acne Scars

-To understand how different treatment works to help reduce acne scars and to understand emerging technologies, so you can make the best decision which treatment is proper for you, we discuss the range of acne scar treatment.
+To understand how different treatment works to help reduce acne scars and understand emerging technologies, you can make the best decision which treatment is proper for you.
+We discuss the range of acne scar treatment.

 Skin Needling for Stretch Marks

-Once again, rf microneedling is considered superior to microneedling pens or dermal rollers in the treatment of stretch marks.
+Once again, rf microneedling is considered superior to microneedling pens or dermal rollers to treat stretch marks.
 Rf microneedling can be used for young or old stretch marks and should be combined with laser treatment.
 For young stretch marks, vascular lasers, and for old stretch marks, CO2 laser treatment improves the outcome of needling.

 Skin Needling for wrinkles and texture concerns.